Why Aren't You Knitting Socks?

 3. Mary Claire has a few more patterns to suggest!

 Pop in a comment here if we missed any crucial sock knitting advice!
-Happy Sock Knitting Thistlers!
+Happy Sock Knitting, Thistlers!

 2 comments